ganelson/inform/resources/Documentation/Writing with Inform.md

 But most extensions are written to be shared with strangers — that is, they are made available to anybody who wants to download and use them.
 There are several online repositories of extensions written in this way, of which one is the Inform Public Library, accessed from the Inform app.

-Whenever one author copies or adapts programs or text by another author, copyright law comes into play.
-If we want to publish or sell a story which uses an extension by somebody else, we need their permission.
-The form that permission usually takes is a general _licence_ (or "license", in US English) where the extension author says, in effect: Anybody can use this provided ... and then gives some conditions.
+### Credits for extensions

-During play of any story compiled by Inform 7, typing ``VERSION`` lists various serial numbers of the pieces of software used to make it.
+During play of any story compiled by Inform 7, typing ``VERSION`` (or ``COPYRIGHT``) lists various serial numbers of the pieces of software used to make it.
 The list concludes with names, authors and version numbers of any extensions used.
 So every author whose work contributes to a story automatically gets a modest credit within it.
+The licencing terms for those extensions are also given.
 The same list can be printed, at the discretion of the designer, using the textual substitution:

 > phrase: {phs_extcredits} say "[the/-- list of extension credits]"
 >
 > This text substitution expands to one or more lines of text crediting each of the extensions used by the current source text, along with their version numbers and authors.
-Extensions whose authors have chosen the `use authorial modesty` option are missed out.
+Extensions whose authors have chosen the `use authorial modesty` option are missed out (unless they declare a licence, in which case that licence is still mentioned, since it may be a legal necessity).

 If we want our extension to go uncredited – perhaps if it is a low-level enabling sort of thing, for instance – we can place the following sentence inside the definition of the extension: